missionpinball/mpf-docs/docs/config/shakers.md

 ## Optional settings

-The following sections are optional in the `servos:` section of your config.
+The following sections are optional in the `shakers:` section of your config.
 (If you don't include them, the default will be used).

 ### default_power: